ballerina-platform/ballerina-lang/misc/testerina/modules/testerina-core/src/main/ballerina/Module.md

 ## Module overview

 This module facilitates developers to write automation tests for Ballerina code in a simple manner.
-It provides a number of capabilities such as configuring setup and cleanup steps in different levels, ordering and grouping of tests, providing value-sets to tests and independence from external functions and endpoints via mocking capabilities.
+It provides a number of capabilities such as configuring the setup and cleanup steps at different levels, ordering and grouping of tests, providing value-sets to tests, and independence from external functions and endpoints via mocking capabilities.

 ## Annotations
 A Ballerina testsuite can be implemented using a set of annotations.
 The available annotations enable executing instructions before and after the testsuite or a single test, organize a set of tests into a group, define data-driven tests, specify an order of execution, disable tests and mocking.